ShepherdCode/ShepherdGrid/README.md

 * Win10 overwritten.
 If we ever needed Windows back, our department has the original Win10 image disk.

 ## Ubuntu
+* On Windows, use rufus to format a bootable USB stick.
 * We test installed Ubuntu desktop on one node.
 The node now has dual boot.
 Booting into Ubuntu works.
 (5/14/18)
 * We installed Ubuntu desktop over Windows on 3 nodes: Shep1, Shep2, Shep3.
 (5/21/18)
 * We installed Unbuntu [Server](https://www.ubuntu.com/download/server) 18.04 LTS from USB to 3 nodes: shep1, shep2, shep3.